fbpx

 Get Paid for Excess Solar Generation

-If you produce more electricity than you consume on an annual basis, SVCE pays two times the net surplus compensation rate (NSC rate) per kilowatt-hour (kWh) of any excess solar that is produced and put back onto the grid.
-PG&E’s NSC rate is based on current market prices and varies each month.
+If you produce more electricity than you consume on an annual basis, SVCE pays two times the PG&E net surplus compensation rate (NSC rate) per kilowatt-hour (kWh) for any excess solar you produce and put back onto the grid.
+PG&E’s NSC rate is based on current market prices and varies from year to year.
 This means you will get paid more for excess solar with SVCE than if you were with PG&E’s bundled service.
 Income-qualified customers will receive additional compensation with a pricing 2.5 times the NSC rate per kilowatt-hour.

 rollover